-It’s important to know, however, that these everyday naps in European culture are not lengthy, but are rather only 15 minutes to one and a half hours.
-According to Dr. Sara Mednick, a psychologist at the University of California, Riverside research shows that “a nap—defined as daytime sleeping that lasts between 15 and 90 minutes can improve brain functions ranging from memory to focus and creativity.
-For some people, naps are as restorative as a whole night of sleep.”
-After being well-rested from this midday lunch break, many people return to work alert and focused until about 8:00 p.m., which is a normal time in Europe for a business to close.
-This European lifestyle of napping after lunch is also proven to have improved health and quality of life.
-The benefits of napping are linked to lower rates of cardiovascular disease and inflammation, and also lowers stress levels.
-Professor Androniki Naska of the University of Athens medical school in Greece claims that an afternoon nap “may act as a stress-releasing habit, and there is considerable evidence that stress has both short and long-term adverse effects on the incidence of and mortality from coronary heart disease.”
-Naps are one of the most powerful tools for self-care and act as a midday recharge for our hard working brains and bodies.
-The benefits of napping have been proven through scientific research and have even shown that Europeans tend to live longer because of how these afternoon siestas reduce stress levels and promote cardiovascular health.
+The benefits of napping have also been linked to lower rates of cardiovascular disease and inflammation, and also lower stress levels.
+Professor Androniki Naska of the University of Athens Medical School in Greece claims that an afternoon nap “may act as a stress-releasing habit, and there is considerable evidence that stress has both short and long-term adverse effects on the incidence of and mortality from coronary heart disease.”
+Naps are one of the most powerful tools for self-care and act as a midday recharge for our hard-working brains and bodies.
+The benefits of napping have been proven through scientific research and have even shown that those who enjoy a midday siesta tend to live longer because of how these afternoon naps reduce stress levels and promote cardiovascular health.

 When we think of someone stopping to take a break from work to snooze for 1-2 hours there is an assumption that person is unambitious or lazy.
 In reality this may not be the case.
 It’s becoming more and more common for people in the United States to experience sleep deprivation because our busy lifestyle prevents us from rest and truly restorative sleep we need.